 Kudos to whichever maniac dreamed them up.
 At Yong He Dou Jiang, the plump little monsters are wonderful (and hot, so very hot).

 As well as xiaolongbao, Yong He Dou Jiang serves a good line in other dumplings.
-Check out the fried pork dumplings for a treat served on a crispy sheet of batter.
+Check out the dry fried pork dumplings for a treat served on a crispy sheet of batter.